 Everyone at Bartier Perry is provided with the chance to make a difference in our workplace and community.
 Staff get involved at many levels to champion or be part of important initiatives:

-- Improving access to justice for people in need by working within the community providing compassionate pro bono legal services
+- Improving access to justice for people in need by working within the community providing compassionate pro bono legal services.
+We are also a Pro Bono Scheme Supporter for the Law Society of NSW.

 - Aiding the vulnerable in our community through being involved with Dress for Success, Indigenous Literacy Foundation and The Smith Family to name a few